jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

         self.assertIsNone(a_list.sort())

   the terminal still shows green. sort_ returns :ref:`None` when called.
-I add another assertion to see what it did to the list_?
+I add another assertion to see what it did to the list_

   .. code-block:: python